General Enrollment Requirements for New Students

-Once a transcript has been evaluated, a postcard will be sent informing the student that the results have been posted.
+Once a transcript has been evaluated, students with an mcc email account will be notified via email, that their evaluation is comlete.
+Students without an MCC email will receive a letter stating their evaluation is complete.
 Students may log onto their My Services account to view credits that have transferred (My Services for Students, Academic Profile, MCC Unofficial Transcripts).
-A letter will be sent if no credits are transferred.
+An email or letter will be sent if no credits are transferred.

 If a student changes his/her academic program of study, a re-evaluation may be requested.
 To request a re-evaluation, the Transcript Re-evaluation/Specific Course Evaluation Request must be completed.
 This can be found on in the My Way portal.
 (Student Services, Student Services Home, Transcript Re-evaluation/Specific Course Evaluation Request)